Northrop Auditorium: Renovation

 After eighty years of continuous use and timely decay, Northrop was in dire need of rehabilitation by the 2010s.
 An extensive interior renovation finally began in February 2011.
 With a design team led by architects Tim Carl and Jim Moore of HGA, the renovation project aimed to retain the building's historic character while making it a state-of-the-art performance space.
 The renovation reduced seating in the main theater from 4,847 to 2,692 and greatly improved sight lines and acoustics.
 The new design allowed for a second theater space with seating for 168 to be added on the fourth floor.
 Offices for the University Honors Program and Institute for Advanced Study, a backstage rehearsal studio, and a main floor cafe were also included in the new design.
 Important design features such as the proscenium arch and historic columns were preserved as part of the project.
 Memorial Hall, the building's historic lobby, received a full restoration.

 Northrop reopened to the public on April 4, 2014.
 During the grand reopening celebration, university provost Karen Hanson delivered a speech addressing the history of Northrop and her vision for the future.
 Conversation with members of the audience produced a number of stories, including one about the ghost of a former stage manager.
 The American Ballet Theatre subsequently rechristened the stage with a performance of Giselle.
 Since then, Northrop has continued to serve as a center for art, entertainment, and various university functions.
 Dance performances and university graduations are held in the building regularly.
 Lectures and concerts are also common.
 It further serves as a popular study space for students during the day.

 Northrop was formally listed in the National Register of Historic Places as a contributing property to the Northrop Mall Historic District in January 2018.

+Roof collapse

+Around 7:30 PM on January 11, 2023, police and firefighters responded to reports of a loud noise heard at the building and found that the east side of the roof had partially collapsed.
+No injuries were sustained, though an adjacent underground parking garage was temporarily closed while the building was examined.
+The theater did not receive any damage and the building reopened on January 30.
+According to Northrop's blog, the cause of the collapse was a parapet wall failure.
+Repairs were completed by January of the following year.